 Get out of the classroom and into the community!
-Immerse yourself in British culture, make connections, and gain invaluable hands-on experience.
+Internships help students immerse in British culture, make life-long connections, and gain invaluable hands-on professional experience.

 Enrollment by permission only.
 Application required.